 How You Can Help

-PETA and its international affiliates will continue to protest outside Philippine Airlines’ offices worldwide until the carrier bans the transport of primates for experimentation.
+PETA entities will continue to protest outside Philippine Airlines’ offices worldwide until the carrier bans the transport of primates for experimentation.
 Please politely urge Philippine Airlines to stop shipping monkeys to laboratories by calling airline officials at 415-217-3150 and by participating in PETA’s online action alert.